ImAWizardLizard/C-Mini-Projects/README.md

 # C-Learning-Projects
-Projects I have done for fun or to improve my C programming skills.
+Projects I have done for fun and to improve my C programming skills.